hollo88/submit_latex/README.md

     Note 2: If you're using Overleaf, you can upload "submission.tex" to your project and compile it directly.

-    Note3: If the -b option is used, compiling with two `pdflatex submission.tex` is sufficient.
+    Note3: If the -b and -B option is used, compiling with two `pdflatex submission.tex` is sufficient.
 Do not run `bibtex` or `biber`, as the bibliography is already included via the `.bbl` file.
 ---

 ## ⚠️ Important Notes

 - 🔍 **Always compare the final PDF with your original version**.
 The output may differ depending on LaTeX settings or removed commands.
 - 📂 `.aux` files are required for documents using `\myexternaldocument{}` (e.g., supplementary material cross-referencing).
-- 🛠️ Complex projects may need **manual adjustments**.
+- 📂 `.bbl` files are required for bibliography with the -b and -B options.
+- 🛠️ If you have `.bbl` file included, **do not change the name** of the file.
 - 🚫 This script **does not support** `\includeonly`.

 ---